IntroPhylogenomics/GeneTreeInference/ML_NormalMean.md

 likes[1]
 ```

-Now let's explore parameter space using a hill climbing algorithm to find the maximum likelihood estimate (MLE) of the mean.
+We can explore parameter space using a hill climbing algorithm to find the maximum likelihood estimate (MLE) of the mean.

 ```
 # A hill-climbing algorithm to find the maximum likelihood estimate of the mean